WSWUP/pymetric/docs/EXAMPLE_DATA.md

 ```

 The Landsat 7 and 8 images from 2015 for the study area can be downloaded using a configuration file that provides
-the location of the clear_scenes.txt (the scenes determined as usable by the user, using the [Cloud Free Scene Counts tools](https://github.com/Open-ET/cloud-free-scene-counts)) and the root of the project (i.e, D:\pymetric\harney).
+the location of the clear_scenes.txt (the scenes determined as usable by the user, using the [Cloud Free Scene Counts tools](https://github.com/Open-ET/cloud-free-scene-counts)) and the root of the project (i.e, D:\pymetric\example).

-An example configuration is located at: "D:\pymetric\harney\harney_downloader_config.yml"
+An example configuration is located at: "D:\pymetric\example\example_downloader_config.yml"
 To create a blank configuration file, please refer to the [Landsat 578 README](https://github.com/dgketchum/Landsat578/blob/master/README.md)

 Example contents of the Landsat 578 configuration file: